thecryptoneer/pixelsweeper-blog/docs/_posts/pixelsweeper-whitelist-overview.md

 ## Pre-Sale Period: Galler Launch Pad

-During the pre-sale period - starting at 14:00 UTC on Tuesday 26 April - there will also be 250 PixelSweeper NFTs available on the [Galler.io Launchpad](https://www.galler.io/en/launchpad).
+During the Pre-Sale period - starting at 14:00 UTC on Tuesday 26 April - there will also be 250 PixelSweeper NFTs available on the [Galler.io Launchpad](https://www.galler.io/en/launchpad).

 Unlike the whitelist spots, the 250 Sweepers on Galler Launchpad **will** be first come, first serve.
 If you want to purchase PixelSweepers during the pre-sale period and you either don’t have a Whitelist spot, or you’ve used all of yours up and still want to purchase more Sweepers, then you can purchase through [Galler.io Launchpad](https://www.galler.io/en/launchpad), but you’ll need to be quick as there’s only 250 available to purchase through Galler.